ADITYA1234556/docker-jenkins/README.md

     - Host another Ec2 and passing the user_data.sh to install docker

 2. **Configure Master Slave by creating a ssh key-pair in master and using it with slave**
-    - Create a key pair in Jenkins Master from inside the container "ssh-keygen -t rsa -b 4096 -C "jenkins-agent-key"
+    - Create a key pair in Jenkins Master from inside the container "ssh-keygen -t rsa -b 4096 -C "jenkins-agent-key" -f /tmp/jenkins
+    - -f flag is to avoid permission denied error.
+It will directly save it in /tmp directory where jenkins user will have permissions to write.
     - Copy the public key from within the Jenkins container to the Jenkins Slave machine "scp -i connect/privatekey filetocopy/jenkins-key.pub ubuntu@18.132.47.9:/home/ubuntu"
     - Add the contents of the public key from /home/ubuntu/jenkins-key.pub to ~/.ssh/authorized_keys, Now we can use the private key from master Jenkins to connect to slave